jitendrakyadav/pgmsolutions/readme.txt

 			'Employee' => $baseDir . '/app/models/Employee.php'
     		);
 	   It also obviously modifies all other files in same directory and vendor/autoload.php as well.
-	   It does this so that this class-map-files mentioned in vendor/composer/autoload_classmap.php could be got through vendor/autoload.php, included in start.php to get self-included both files i.e. app/models/User.php & app/models/Employee.php only by writing the statement "require_once __DIR__.'/../vendor/autoload.php';" only.)
+	   It does this so that this class-map-files mentioned in vendor/composer/autoload_classmap.php could be got through vendor/autoload.php, included in start.php to get self-included both files i.e. app/models/User.php & app/models/Employee.php, by writing the statement "require_once __DIR__.'/../vendor/autoload.php';" only.)
 	s.
 Run command "php index.php" again
 	t.
 Got the expected output i.e.:
 		I am inside app/models/User.php